-With a good set of air filtration, an air purifier will help relieve cough and other respiratory illnesses by cleaning indoor air.
-Cleaner air means there are less viral infections, bacteria, and viruses in the air to aggravate a cough.
+With a good air filtration set, an air purifier will help relieve cough and other respiratory illnesses by cleaning indoor air.
+Cleaner air means fewer viral infections, bacteria, and viruses in the air to aggravate a cough.
 You will feel and breathe better without the phlegm and mucus irritating your throat.
 Allergy symptoms like wheezing, hoarseness, sore throat, postnasal drip, cold, skin rash, and nasal congestion will gradually be reduced.
 An air purifier can also create a safe home for asthmatic persons or people with respiratory issues like allergic rhinitis, asthma, COPD, bronchitis, emphysema.
 An air purifier and humidifier combination will further prevent the cough from spreading to other people.

 Can An Air Purifier Make a Cough Worse?

-An air purifier is a home appliance that cleans air therefore it can’t make you sick, worsen a cough, cause a sore throat or dry out the air.
-In fact, an air purifier can alleviate a cough by removing allergens in the air via its filtration system.
+An air purifier is a home appliance that cleans the air; therefore it can’t make you sick, worsen a cough, cause a sore throat or dry out the air.
+An air purifier can alleviate a cough by removing allergens in the air via its filtration system.

-However, an ozone generator that sometimes markets as an ionic air purifier can worsen your respiratory system.
-Inhaling to ozone can aggravate a cough, cause throat irritation, shortness of breath, and chest pain, and damage the lungs.
+However, an ozone generator will sometimes market itself as an ionic air purifier to mask the fact it can worsen your respiratory system.
+Inhaling to ozone can aggravate a cough, cause throat irritation, shortness of breath, chest pain, and damage the lungs.
 When purchasing an air purifier, make sure it is an ozone-free, HEPA air purifier that uses mechanical filters to clean the air.

 What is the Best Air Purifier for Cough Symptoms?

-There are 6 types of air purifiers out there ranging from HEPA air purifier, carbon air purifier, UVGI cleaner, PCO cleaner, ionizer, and electrostatic precipitators.
+There are six types of air purifiers out there ranging from HEPA air purifiers, carbon air purifiers, UVGI cleaners, PCO cleaners, ionizers, and electrostatic precipitators.
 Each type varies in technologies, sizes, features, efficiency, and pricing.
-To make it easier for you, we handpicked the 6 best air purifiers for cough symptoms that you can get right now.
-Remember to bookmark this page as the list will be updated from time to time.
+We handpicked the 6 best air purifiers for cough symptoms that you can get right now to make it easier for you.
+Remember to bookmark this page, as the list will be updated from time to time.